Parrot-Developers/olympe/src/olympe/doc/userguide/advanced/physical_drone.rst

-Cellular pairing is only possible once the :ref:`Wi-Fi pairing <skyctrl-wifi-pairing>` has previously been performed and when the SkyController is connected to the drone over Wi-Fi.
+Cellular pairing is only possible once the :ref:`Wi-Fi pairing <skyctrl-wifi-pairing>` has previously been performed and when the SkyController 4 is connected to the ANAFI Ai over Wi-Fi.

 .. literalinclude:: ../../examples/cellular.py